CvdHazel/11213698/README.md

 ### Acousticness

-For Spotify 'Acousticness' means if a track is acoustic and is calcultated on a scale from 0 to 1, one having a high confidence that the track is acoustic.
-As seen in the graph below, there is a lot of difference between the acousticness of the different albums.
+For Spotify 'acousticness' means if a track is acoustic and it is calcultated on a scale from 0 to 1, one being high confidence that the track is acoustic.
+As seen in the graph below, there is a lot of difference between the acousticness of the albums.
 The second album *Suicide Season* scores the lowest (M = 0.003 and SD = 0.01) and the third album *There is a Hell...* has the highest score (M = 0.08 and SD = 0.25).
-Further there is no 'logical' order of the rest of the albums, so newer and older albums not arranged in order.
+Further there is no 'logical' order for the rest of the albums, so they are not in order of oldest to newest.

 ![AcousticAlbums](acousticalbums.png)